chinamike65/hugo-tuolesi/content/book3/book3en.md

 That is to say, if someone slanders his master, even if he did not sleep or wanders for a thousand kalpas, and diligently practiced the most excellent methods of the four tantras, he would still only be in the dark.
 He is just building the evil karma of going to hell.

-Slandering the guru is not good for the present and future generations.
+Slandering the guru is not good for the present and future lives.
 The "Fifty Verses of the Guru Devotion" says:

+>
+>If you are so foolish as to despise you Guru,
+>
+>you will contract contagious diseases and those caused by harmful spirits.
+>
-If you are so foolish as to despise you Guru, you will contract contagious diseases and those caused by harmful spirits.
-You will die (a horrible death) caused by demons, plagues or poison.
+>You will die (a horrible death) caused by demons, plagues or poison.
+>

+>
-You will be killed by (wicked) kings or fire, by poisonous snakes, water, witches or bandits, by harmful spirits or savages, and then be reborn in a hell.
+>You will be killed by (wicked) kings or fire,
+>
+>by poisonous snakes, water, witches or bandits,
+>
+>by harmful spirits or savages,
+>
+>and then be reborn in a hell.

 This is the result of slandering the guru.

-Since slandering the guru is slandering the Buddhas and Tathagatas, those who slander the guru will not only suffer from illness and suffering in this world, be poisoned or be haunted by ghosts, but even lose their lives due to being overtaken and deceived by ghosts, poisonous snakes, robbers, etc., will also be harmed by evil spirits and go to hell, which is not good for this life nor the next life.
+Since slandering the guru is the same as slandering the Buddhas and Tathagatas, those who slander the guru will not only suffer from illness and suffering in this world, be poisoned or be haunted by ghosts, but even lose their lives due to being overtaken and deceived by ghosts, poisonous snakes, robbers, etc., will also be harmed by evil spirits and go to hell, which is not good for this life nor the next.

-To slander the master is to slander  the master of the vajra, and to slander the master of the vajra is the sin of slandering the Buddhas and Tathagatas.
+To slander the guru is to slander the vajra guru, and to slander the master of the vajra is the sin of slandering the Buddhas and Tathagatas.
 Ungenerated merits do not arise again; merits that have arisen also disappear.

-The vajra master mentioned here mainly refers to the master of tantric empowerment.
+The vajra guru mentioned here mainly refers to the teacher of tantric empowerment.

 Just as the roots of a tree die, so will the branches and leaves of the tree.

 The foundation of all merits and virtues is the power of faith in the guru.
 If you lose your faith in the guru and slander the guru, you will not only fail.
 When achievement occurs, even the original merit will be lost.

-(2) Sins of Disobeying the Master's Words
+(2) Disobeying the Guru's Instructions

-The guru taught the disciples how to study.
-If the disciples don't do it, they can't follow the teachings, which means that they have disobeyed the master's words.
+The guru teaches his disciples how to study.
+If the disciples don't do it, they can't follow the teachings, which means that they have disobeyed the master's instructions.

-What is the sin of disobeying the teacher's words?
+What is the sin of disobeying the teacher's instructions?

-Going against the teacher's words, there are many disasters in this life, and you will go to hell in the next life.
+Going against the teacher's instructions, there are many disasters in this life, and you will go to hell in the next life.

 "Indestructible Tent Tantra" is a Tantra of the Supreme Yoga class of Tantra.
 The "Indestructible Tent Tantra" says: